 Finding training for telephone counseling can be an exhausting, time-intensive process for clinicians.
 Knowing what to look for and why training is essential are key pieces of information for over-the-phone counseling.
 First, let’s start with what topics are essential for phone counseling—

 - Legal considerations for telephonic counseling

 - Ethical implications when using a verbal-only clinical modality

 - How to keep your phone safe and HIPAA compliant?

 - What to know about crisis planning for phone counseling

 The popularity of telemental health services has habitually prioritized flashier counseling methods to the detriment of the accessible—but by now means simpler—phone counseling sessions.
-The truth of the matter is that many clients across the country do not have access to fast-speed internet or a personal computer, leaving them detached from the counseling services they might desperately seek.
-For these clients—especially those with debilitating anxiety, depressive, or PTSD symptoms—over the phone counseling can be a preferred and exclusive way to receive help.
+The truth is that many clients across the country do not have access to fast-speed internet or a personal computer, leaving them detached from the counseling services they might desperately seek.
+For these clients—especially those with debilitating anxiety, depressive, or PTSD symptoms—over-the-phone counseling can be a preferred and exclusive way to receive help.